-- Forfeitable Murray & Roberts shares are awarded subject to continued employment and satisfaction of challenging performance conditions measured over a three-year performance period, which are set by the remuneration committee before each grant. - + Cliff vesting occurs at the end of the three-year period. - Settlement of the forfeitable shares can be by way of an acquisition of the required number of shares on the market, the use of shares held in treasury account, the use of shares held by The Murray & Roberts Trust, or an issue of shares.
+- Forfeitable Murray & Roberts shares are awarded subject to continued employment and satisfaction of challenging performance conditions measured over a three-year performance period, which are set by the remuneration committee before each grant. - Cliff vesting occurs at the end of the three-year period. - Settlement of the forfeitable shares can be by way of an acquisition of the required number of shares on the market or the use of shares held in treasury account or an issue of shares.
 The remuneration committee has the ability to cash-settle awards, if necessary, in exceptional circumstances.
 There is no current intention for awards to be delivered in this way. - In very specific circumstances, on an ad-hoc basis, where it is necessary to retain critical talent, the remuneration committee may make awards only subject to continued employment with no performance conditions.
 These awards are aimed at retention and will not form part of the annual awards.

-www.murrob.com // A summary of the salient features of the FSP is available in the 2012 integrated report and on the Murray & Roberts website.
+A summary of the salient features of the FSP is available in the 2012 integrated report.